keyper/keyper-android-sdk-sample/README.md

 You can use: `sdk.getRecommendedAction(bundle);`, which will return a `KeyperNotificationRecommendedHostAppAction` enum.

 The enum has a few recommended actions, which you can use as a hint to infer what kind of PendingIntent to set.
 In general, you can prepare a pending intent showing the KeyperTicketsActivity or your own wrapping activity of KeyperTicketsFragment, or you have to first login and then start the KeyperTicketsActivity or your own one.

+### Deep Linking with Branch.io

+If you have a mobile web app that displays ticket data, or if you'd like to forward your mobile web users to your native mobile app, you can use branch.io.
+This improves the UX tremendously and will probably improve your conversion rate.
+If you are willing to go the extra mile, first you will have to integrate branch.io in your project.
+You can find more infos at http://branch.io, but a reference implementation has been added to this project for your convenience as well.

+Once your app is summoned via branch, you can just pass the deep link information (JSONObject) to the keyper sdk and it will take care of most of the work.
+However, if you utilize branch for other purposes as well, you might want to inspect if the deep link is a keyper link first and pass it to the keyper sdk only in such instances.
+To do so, you can use the `isKeyperDeepLink` method.

+If you don't care about this, you can just forward the deep link info to the sdk and it will handle it for you.
+Don't worry, it is null safe.

+In some instances, the sdk will need input from the user and for that the keyper root screen has to be started.
+We like to give you full control of when to do this, as your app might do something else that is more important right now (e.g. completing a purchase).
+In order to know if the sdk has to be started, you can implement a simple broadcast receiver and listen for the `KeyperSDK.Events.KPR_BCR_ACTION_SHOW_KEYPER_SCREEN` action.
+Once you receive such a broadcast you can finish whatever you are doing and start the sdk at your convenience.
+One example of such a state would be, if you open the app from a web link with the user abc@sampleapp.com but the current logged in user within your sample app is xyz@sampleapp.com.
+The keyper SDK will detect such states and will request that you start it.
+Once you do, the SDK will prompt the user for an action.
+In this case, whether or not the given tickets should be imported within the logged in account.

+**Note** If for whatever reason your app is interrupted between the time you receive the broadcast event and the time you start the keyper sdk, the deep link information will be lost and the user will have to open it again.

 ### Customization